unacast/pure-sdk-android/README.md

 ## Geo-filtering
 The SDK has built in support for geo-filtering.
 This means that if you need to blacklist or whitelist any areas this can be done through the cloud configuration.
 If you need to use geo-filtering, please contact Unacast to agree on which areas you want to enable.
+If an area is blacklisted, the SDK will go into blacklist mode and not send any data.
+It will still do the occational location lookup to see if the device has moved to a valid location, but it will not send these events while in blacklisted areas.

 ## Troubleshooting